Miyan0/simple-django-boilerplate/core/README.md

 # Django Application - Core

-This is where you shoud put common features for your application.
+This is where you should put common features for your application.